nuejs/nue/packages/nuejs.org/docs/index.md

 ### Less but better code
-What used to take a UI designer, React engineer, and an absurd amount of JavaScript can now be done by a UX developer and just a handful of CSS:
+What used to take a UI designer, React engineer and an absurd amount of JavaScript code can now be done by a UX developer and just a handful of CSS:

 [image]
   small: /img/figma-to-css.png
   large: /img/figma-to-css-big.png

-With Nue, you can take advantage of a [global design system](global-design-system.html)  and [modern, minimalistic CSS](css-best-practices.html) to build websites with significantly less code than what you need with a JavaScript-based framework like **Next.js**.
-Your codebase can be so small, that it's in the ballpark of a [single Tailwind button](/blog/introducing-nue-css/).
+Nue allows you to take advantage of a [global design system](global-design-system.html)  and [modern, minimalistic CSS](css-best-practices.html) to build websites with significantly less code than with a JavaScript-based framework like **Next.js**.
+Your codebase can as small as a [single Tailwind button](/blog/introducing-nue-css/).
 This changes the way you think about web development.
-Chances are that Nue turns you into a professional UX developer, who thinks more like a designer and less of an engineer.
+Chances are that Nue turns you into a professional UX developer, who thinks more like a designer and less than an engineer.

 ### New levels of performance
-If there is one word to describe Nue, it's _minimalism_.
-There's order of magnitude less of everything: NPM modules, API methods, configuration options, and framework-specific idioms.
-This leads to significantly leaner websites with far less  HTML, CSS, and JavaScript on the final response.
+If there is one word to describe Nue, then it's _minimalism_.
+There's order of magnitude less of everything: NPM modules, API methods, configuration options and framework-specific idioms.
+This leads to significantly leaner websites with far less HTML, CSS and JavaScript generated from the final server response.
 Just take any professionally-designed website and compare it with Nue, and you'll see the difference.
 For example:

 [image.gridpaper]
   small: /img/docs-sizes.png